MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 * A unique model that represented each region for large and small stores based on the stores' history, demographics, and other key variables.
 The model had to process the whole dataset to minimize the risk of processing error.

-* Initial upscaling to support 14 sales regions with plans for further upscaling.
+* Initially upscale to support 14 sales regions with plans to upscale further.

 * Plans for additional models for longer term forecasting for regions and other store clusters.